Molar Mass Calculator

 How to Use?

-3. Use the unit dropdowns to choose the correct mass unit (g, mg, kg) – the calculator automatically converts to grams for the calculation.
+Use the unit dropdowns to choose g, mg, or kg – the calculator converts automatically.

 Worked Examples